 Vulnerable victims may benefit more from a grant of discretionary leave (DL) in these circumstances.
 A grant of DL will not preclude them from applying for settled status under the EUSS when they qualify.

 EU nationals and discretionary leave (DL)

-Aside from their rights under EU law and the EUSS, EEA nationals who are victims of trafficking may also be entitled to discretionary leave under the Home Office Office’s Trafficking policy (i.e. in the same way as non-EEA nationals) if they are not currently able to exercise their free movement rights (i.e. they cannot work, have not retained worker status, and are not in a position to become self-employed, self-sufficient, or study).
+Aside from their rights under EU law and the EUSS, EEA nationals who are victims of trafficking may also be entitled to discretionary leave (DL) under the Home Office’s Trafficking policy (i.e. in the same way as non-EEA nationals) if they are not currently able to exercise their free movement rights (i.e. they cannot work, have not retained worker status, and are not in a position to become self-employed, self-sufficient, or study).
 This has the advantage over pre-settled status under the EUSS in that the leave will not prohibit access to public funds.

 The policy says: